TheCedarPrince/thecedarprince.github.io/notes/06072021202628-brfss-systematic-review.md

++++
-@def title = "A Systematic Review of Publications Assessing Reliability and Validity of the Behavioral Risk Factor Surveillance System (BRFSS)"
-@def slug = "06072021202628-brfss-systematic-review"
-@def tags = ["brfss", "survey", "reliability", "validity", "reports", "archive"]
-@def description = "A systematic review to determine the reliability and validity of the BRFSS"

-@def rss_title = "A Systematic Review of Publications Assessing Reliability and Validity of the Behavioral Risk Factor Surveillance System (BRFSS)"
-@def rss_description = "A systematic review to determine the reliability and validity of the BRFSS"
-@def rss_pubdate = Date(2021, 6, 7)
+title = "A Systematic Review of Publications Assessing Reliability and Validity of the Behavioral Risk Factor Surveillance System (BRFSS)" slug = "06072021202628-brfss-systematic-review" tags = ["brfss", "survey", "reliability", "validity", "reports", "archive"] description = "A systematic review to determine the reliability and validity of the BRFSS" rss_title = "A Systematic Review of Publications Assessing Reliability and Validity of the Behavioral Risk Factor Surveillance System (BRFSS)" rss_description = "A systematic review to determine the reliability and validity of the BRFSS" rss_pubdate = Date(2021, 6, 7)
++++

 A Systematic Review of Publications Assessing Reliability and Validity of the Behavioral Risk Factor Surveillance System (BRFSS)